-Are you an author who would like to get some exposure on the Shortcuts for Writers blog?
+Are you a published author who would like to get some exposure on the Shortcuts for Writers blog?
 Then I’d love to have you participate in my guest blogging opportunity, Behind the Rewrite.
 This is a win-win opportunity as you get to share the post with your readers, giving them a fascinating behind-the-scenes glimpse of your writing process.
 And I get to share the post with my writer followers, so they can learn more about self-editing through your examples.

 You have three choices for how to approach your guest post.
 Please choose one of the below options.